The CCA Health Compliance Program

 The CCA Health Fraud, Waste, and Abuse Program

 The mission of the CCA Health Fraud, Waste, and Abuse (FWA) Program is to assist in protecting the integrity of CCA Health and federal and state programs by working to prevent, identify, investigate, correct, and report suspected incidents of fraud, waste, and abuse.
-Please view Attachment A: Glossary in the Compliance Program description for the definitions of fraud, waste, and abuse.

 This FWA Program is an integral part of our Compliance Program.
 CCA Health must work collaboratively to combat fraud, waste, and abuse.
 Anyone conducting business with CCA Health is expected to report any suspected cases of fraud, waste, or abuse to CCA Health through one of the following reporting mechanisms without fear of retaliation or retribution for reports made in good faith: